Sunday, November 20, 2016

 Would I recommend this at 6.25 out of 12 mugs?

-If you like a cream soda, give it a try.
-If you like a mid-carbonation rooty root beer with little sweetness, I suggest looking at another brew.
+If you enjoy cream soda, give it a try.
+However, if you prefer a mid-carbonation root beer with minimal sweetness, explore other beverages.

 OTHER RATINGS